 Additional Course Expectations

-- Students will complete approximately two (2) hours of pre-reading in advance of the conference week.
+- Students may be asked to complete approximately one (1) hour of pre-reading in advance of the conference week.

 - Full attendance is expected.